NamelessRom/android_system_core/init/readme.txt

    Triggers of this form occur when the property <name> is set to the specific value <value>.

+   One can also test Mutliple properties to execute a group of commands.
+For example:

+   on property:test.a=1 && property:test.b=1
+       setprop test.c 1

+   The above stub sets test.c to 1 only when both test.a=1 and test.b=1

 device-added-<path>
 device-removed-<path>
    Triggers of these forms occur when a device node is added